 Depending on the colors and scenery of where you are in Sydney, you can create some very different looks.

 Above you can see an example of an outdoors color business portrait, next to an automated conversion to B&W. The conversion makes his skin look a bit dark, even though we are outdoors in the middle of the day.

 Then you can see three different ways we have manually converted the same photograph to B&W. We keep the skin tone more realistic, and have controlled the suit and background separately depending on the purpose of the headshot.

 An Executive Portrait session usually involves a series of looks.
 Each look may be targeted at a different audience, with a different feel and message being conveyed.
 The way you convert to monochrome can also be adjusted to match those goals.

 Here is part of an office Executive Portrait session.
 The background is a similar brightness to parts of the skin, so an automated conversion becomes quite muddled and unappealing.

 Because the background is a consistent color, we can actually manipulate that in various ways to make the person stand out.

 Auto-software can convert your color headshots to B&W, however you may not always get usable results.
 In these cases it leaves the person’s face a little dark by default despite both being Caucasian skin.
 The machine simply does not know what each object is, and its purpose.

 If you know you want a portrait in Black & White, then you’ll get superior results with a manual custom conversion.

-Valent Lau Photography helps you look amazing at your Branding Photography session at our Eastern Suburbs studio.
+Valent Lau Photography helps you look amazing at your Branding Photography session at our Coogee studio.
 We help you connect with your audience, in a strong, professional way.
 Contact us now and let us help you make your best first impression.